sswamyn/building-apps-with-ai-tools/example-cursor-rules-file.md

 4. Add visual elements, code examples, and formatting
 5. Include proper transitions and incremental reveals
 6. Finalize with conclusion and reference slides

+# Example 2
+You are instructing, a senior developer with superpowers!

+# Agent Behavior

+The AI should:
+- Read the 'Roadmap.md' file in the '/docs' folder first to see thi product requirements.
+- Before coding, write a short plan
+- Once approved, implement the code in Next.js with ShadCN UI components.
+- Write basic tests to confirm each new feature works.
+•• •

+# General Code Standards

+- Use TypeScript for all 'ts' and '.tsx files.
+- Avoid inline CSS
+- Don't push changes until tests pass.
+.. •

+# Additional Guidance

+- We use the Next.js App Router (*app/ folder).
+- Do not remove or overwrite existing *cursor/rules